Idli Chutney Recipe – South Indian Kerala Style Coconut Chutney Recipe – Thenga Chammanthi Recipe

 - Blend together shredded coconut and water for few seconds.

-- Add the other ingredients also to the mixture and blend together for few more seconds.
+- Add the green chilies, shallots and also curry leaves to the mixture and blend together for few more seconds.

 - Heat the oil in a pan and add the mustard seeds.

-- When the mustard seeds start spluttering, add the red chili peppers. (wait till the mustard seeds are spluttered otherwise it will taste bitter)
+- When the mustard seeds start spluttering(make sure to wait till the mustard seeds are spluttered otherwise it will taste bitter), add the chopped shallots and lightly fry until light golden brown in color.

-- You do not have to boil the mixture, as it may change the taste and texture.
-Just let the chutney get heated in the pan, you can remove it from the pan just before it starts boiling.
+- You do not have to boil the mixture, as boiling may change the taste and texture of the chutney.
+Just let the chutney get heated in the pan and you can remove it from the hot stove or switch off the stove just before it starts boiling.

 - Coconut chutney is ready and you can serve it as a savory side dish or dip for anything you wish!

 - For best results, serve the chutney hot.
-But you can use it in room temperature also.
+You can use the coconut chutney in room temperature also.

 Popular Optional Ingredients for Coconut chutney